jenspetur94/add-message-to-body-pr/README.md

 # Add a message to the body of a PR via GitHub Action

-A GitHub action for automatically adding a message to the end of a PR's body
+A GitHub action for automatically adding a message to the end of a PR's body The action is heavily inspired by https://github.com/tzkhan/pr-update-action.
+I created this one because i needed a simpler use case myself.

 ## Usage